 - Overall attitude and mental state

 Children, in particular, are at a high risk for obesity.
-Poor eating habits and an unhealthy lifestyle in their early years are difficult to make amends to when they become adults.
+Poor eating habits and an unhealthy lifestyle in their early years are difficult to amend when they become adults.

 - Heart Disease